The number of partial Steiner systems and $d$-partitions: Paving matroids of rank at least 4

 If $M$ is a sparse paving matroid, then $\VV(M)$ is the collection of circuit-hyperplanes of $M$, and hence a stable set in the Johnson graph $J(E,r)$.
-In general, this is not the case, as $\VV(M)$ may contain distinct sets $V, V'$ so that $|V\cap V'|=r-1$.
-The occurrence of such sets, however, is relatively restricted; this is the content of the following two lemmas, whose proofs are given in~\cite[Section~4.2]{PendavinghVanderpol2017} as well as~\cite[Lemmas~5.5.3 and~5.5.5]{VanderPol2017}. \begin{lemma} Let $M$ be a paving matroid of rank $r$ and let $H, H'$ be distinct hyperplanes of $M$.
+In general, this is not the case, as $\VV(M)$ may contain distinct sets $V, V'$ for which $|V\cap V'|=r-1$.
+The occurrence of such sets, however, is relatively restricted; this is the content of the following two lemmas, whose proofs can be found in~\cite[Section~4.2]{PendavinghVanderpol2017} as well as~\cite[Lemmas~5.5.3 and~5.5.5]{VanderPol2017}.
+We note that Lemma~\ref{lemma:p(n,r):encoding-stable} follows immediately from the observation that each member of $\VV(H)$ is an $r$-element circuit of $M$, while Lemma~\ref{lemma:p(n,r):encoding-small} can be proved using an argument similar to that used to prove Lemma~\ref{lemma:v0v1} below. \begin{lemma} Let $M$ be a paving matroid of rank $r$ and let $H, H'$ be distinct hyperplanes of $M$.
 If $V\in \VV(H)$ and $V'\in \VV(H')$, then $|V\cap V'|< r-1$. \end{lemma}

 \begin{lemma} If $M$ is a paving matroid of rank~$r$ on a ground set of cardinality $n$, then $|\VV(M)| \le \frac{1}{n-r+1}\binom{n}{r}$. \end{lemma} For each hyperplane $H$, we may write $\VV(H)=\{V_H^0,\ldots, V_H^k\}$ so that $|V_H^i\cap V_H^j|=r-1$ if and only if $i=j \pm 1$.
 Consider the partition $\VV(H)=\VV^{0}(H)\dot{\cup} \VV^{1}(H)$ where